urielfei/nba_track/README.md

 • UFGM - Uncontested field goals made <br>
 • UFGA - Uncontested field goals attempted <br>
 • UFG% - Uncontested field goal percentage <br>
-• FTAST - A player is awarded a free throw assist <br>
-if they passed the ball to a player who drew a shooting foul within one dribble of receiving the pass
+• FTAST - A player is awarded a free throw assist if they passed the ball to a player who drew a shooting foul within one dribble of receiving the pass